-- Continuous: it is a process and be can be withdrawn at any time; consent to one form of sexual activity does not imply consent to other forms of sexual activity.
+- Continuous: ask for consent every step of the way to ensure an enjoyable experience.
+Consent is a process and can be withdrawn at any time; consent to one form of sexual activity does not imply consent to other forms of sexual activity.

 Consent is NOT: